-- obtained the requested information and explanations from the departments it deemed necessary to confirm that the Bank did not violate the Sharia principles and Fatwas and decisions of the Sharia'a Board. - The Sharia Board and its Committees held (16) meetings during the year and issued (98) decisions and fatwas, and approved (80) contracts. - The Sharia Supervisory Board confirms that it has, along with the Sharia Coordination and implementation Department and Internal Sharia Audit Department, fulfilled all the CBB 's Sharia Supervisory Governance requirements. - The Sharia Board has reviewed the financial statements for the year ended on 31st December 2018, the income statement, the attached notes and the Zakat calculation methods.
-The Sharia'a Supervisory Board believes that: - All the financial statements inspected by the Sharia'a Board conform to what has been approved by the Board, and to the standards issued by the Accounting & Auditing Organization for Islamic Financial Institutions AAOIFI. - 2.
-Contracts, and transactions conducted by the Bank throughout were in accordance with the standard contracts pre-approved by the Sharia'a Supervisory Board. - 3.
-The distribution of profit and allocation of losses on investment accounts was in line with the basis and principles approved by the Sharia'a Supervisory Board and in accordance to Islamic Sharia. - 4.
-Any gains resulted from sources or means prohibited by the provisions and principles of Islamic Sharia'a, have been directed to the Charity and Donations Fund. - 5.
-Zakah was calculated according to the provisions and principles of Islamic Sharia'a, by the net invested assets method.
+The Shari'a Board has reviewed the financial Statements for the year ended on 31st December 2019, the income statement, the attached notes and the Zakat calculation methods.

+Based on the above, the Shari'a Supervisoy Board decides that:

+- All the Financial Statements inspected by the Shari'a Board conform to what has been approved by the Board, and to the standards issued by the Accounting & Auditing Organization for Islamic Financial Institutions AAOIFI - Contracts, and transactions conducted by the Bank throughout were in accordance with the standard contracts pre-approved by the Shari'a Supervisory Board. - The distribution of profit and allocation of losses on investment accounts was in line with the basis and principles approved by the Shari'a Supervisory Board and in accordance to Islamic Shari'a. - Any gains resulted from sources or means prohibited by the provisions and principles of Islamic Shari'a, have been directed to the Charity and Donations Fund. - Zakah was calculated according to the provisions and principles of Islamic Shari'a, by the net invested assets method.
 And the shareholders should pay their portion of Zakah on their shares as stated in the financial report. - 6.
-The Bank was committed to the Sharia' a standards issued by the Accounting & Auditing Organization for Islamic Financial Institutions (AAOIFI).
+The Bank was committed to the provisions and principles of Shari'a as per Shari'a standards issued by the Accounting & Auditing Organization for Islamic Financial Institutions (AAOIFI).